 operated by intermediary organizations to provide informal opportunities for elementary

-to high school grade girls to explore science.
+to high school graders to explore science.
 Some of the programs focus specifically

-on astronomy, women scientists, engineering, and scientific inquiry.
-Visitors can
+on astronomy, \scientists, engineering, and scientific inquiry.
+Visitors can find

-find basic information about the target audience of the program, the setting, how
+basic information about the target audience of the program, the setting, how long

-long each session takes, and the cost to the organization for materials is provided
+each session takes, and the cost to the organization for materials is provided in

-in the introduction to each program.
-The website provides "Evaluation and Results"
+the introduction to each program.
+The website provides "Evaluation and Results" and

-and "Materials and Activities" information for each of the seven curricula, under
+"Materials and Activities" information for each of the seven curricula, under the

 staff, organizations, role models, and, of course, girls.
 There is also a section